CloudVE/cloudbridge/docs/topics/launch.rst

 When launching an instance, you can also specify several optional arguments such as the security group, a key pair, or instance user data.
-To allow you to connect to the launched instances, we will also supply those parameters.
+To allow you to connect to the launched instances, we will also supply those parameters (note that we're making an assumption here these resources exist; if you don't have those resources, take a look at the `Getting Started <../getting_started.html>`_ guide).

 .. code-block:: python

-    kp = provider.security.key_pairs.find(name='cloudbridge_intro')
+    kp = provider.security.key_pairs.find(name='cloudbridge_intro')[0]
     sg = provider.security.security_groups.list()[0]

 Launch with classic networking